 Marketing authorisations are valid for a period of five years from the date of issue.
-In order for MAs to remain valid, renewal applications must be made to the HPRA at least nine months before expiry of the original authorisation.
-Following renewal, the authorisation remains valid for an indefinite period unless, on drug safety grounds, the HPRA decides to mandate one additional five – year renewal.
+In order for MAs to remain valid, renewal applications must be made to the HPRA at least nine months before expiry of the existing authorisation.
+Following renewal, the authorisation remains valid for an indefinite period unless further renewals are considered necessary on drug safety grounds.

-For products authorised by the European commission (centralised procedure) renewal applications must be submitted to the European Medicines Agency (EMA).
+For products authorised using the Centralised Procedure (see above) renewal applications must be submitted to the European Medicines Agency (EMA).

 6. How does the authorization process differ between brand- name products and generic products?
 Are there differences for local manufacturers versus foreign-owned manufacturers?

 Depending on the data submitted in an application for authorisation, medicines are classified into two main types, reference and generic (interchangeable) medicines.
 The data requirements for these are harmonised in law across the European Community and the definitions of these medicines are outlined in EU legislation (Directive 2001/83/EC).